 In order to avoid these distractions, clients send our team a quick email or voicemail, even if the whole project is not completely explained.
 This is not uncommon for our clients to do because it gives them the peace of mind that their list is safely documented.

-Meet with one of our concierges to discuss your to-do list.
-Contact us today.
+Meet with one of our concierges to discuss how we can check off more items on your to-do list with our Errands Services.

 Editor’s Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness.